Jeanne Calment: Early life

-Personal life
+Adult life

-On 8 April 1896, at the age of 21, she married her double second cousin, Fernand Nicolas Calment (1868–1942).
+On 8 April 1896, at the age of 21, Jeanne married her double second cousin, Fernand Nicolas Calment (1868–1942).
 Their paternal grandfathers were brothers, and their paternal grandmothers were sisters.
-He had reportedly started courting her when she was 15, but she was "too young to be interested in boys".
-Fernand was heir to a drapery business located in a classic Provençal-style building in the center of Arles, and the couple moved into a spacious apartment above the family store.
-Calment employed servants and never had to work; she led a leisurely lifestyle within the upper society of Arles, pursuing hobbies such as fencing, cycling, tennis, swimming, rollerskating, playing the piano, and making music with friends.
+He had reportedly started courting her when she was 15, but Jeanne was "too young to be interested in boys".
+Fernand was heir to a drapery business located in a classic Provençal-style building in the centre of Arles, and the couple moved into a spacious apartment above the family store.
+Jeanne employed servants and never had to work; she led a leisurely lifestyle within the upper society of Arles, pursuing hobbies such as fencing, cycling, tennis, swimming, rollerskating, playing the piano, and making music with friends.
 In the summer, the couple would stay at Uriage for mountaineering on the glacier.
 They also went hunting for rabbits and wild boars in the hills of Provence, using an "18mm rifle".
 Calment said she disliked shooting birds.
 She gave birth to her only child, a daughter named Yvonne Marie Nicolle Calment, on 19 January 1898.
 Yvonne married army officer Joseph Billot on 3 February 1926, and their only son, Frédéric, was born on 23 December of the same year.
-At the outbreak of World War I, her husband Fernand, who was 46, was deemed too old to serve in the military.
+At the outbreak of World War I, Jeanne's husband Fernand, who was 46, was deemed too old to serve in the military.